|

 "nest."

-NIEVE:
+- NIEVE:

-Variant of Spanish Nieves, meaning "snows."
+Variant spelling of Spanish Nieves

-NIEVES:
+- NIEVES:

-"Snows."
 Spanish religious name derived from a title of the Virgin

-(Nîga): Persian name derived from the word nîgâh, literally
+- NÎGA: Persian name derived from the word nîgâh, literally

 meaning "sight, vision," but usually rendered "looking after."

-NIGELIA:
+- NIGELIA:

 Feminine form of English Nigel, meaning